webpack/react-starter/NOTES/HowStuffWorks.md

 ## How the server DB works
-When you run `npm run start-dev` (or without `-dev` ofcourse) this wil start the server, as you can see defined in `package.json`.
+When you run `npm run start-dev` (or without `-dev` ofcourse) this will start the server, as you can see defined in `package.json`.
 This lets node execute `lib/server-development.js` which uses `lib/server.js` where the default data is loaded, and a server (package express) is thrown together that responds to GET POST and DELETE.

 This (REST API with JSON data format) server is accessible via `http://localhost:8080/_/list/mylist` for example, and this is what the application uses to fetch data for the stores.